Gokultcr/Diabetes-data-analysis-machine-learning/README.md

 # Diabetes-data-analysis-machine-learning

-Here basic data analysis and different machine-learning algorithms are applied over diabetes data set.
+Here basic data analysis and different machine-learning algorithms are applied over diabetes dataset.
 The dataset consists of 768 rows (patients), with 9 features.
 Which includes:
 * Pregnancies
 * Glucose